adamdsmith/fwsinat/README.md

 3. Do we want helpful messages during the retrieval?

     Generally these are useful to track progress, so the default is to print these messages.
-If they annoy you, you can reduce them to a minumum by passing `verbose = FALSE` to `inat_retrieve`.
+If they annoy you, you can reduce them to a minimum by passing `verbose = FALSE` to `inat_retrieve`.

 ``` r
 dis <- find_refuges("dismal")